-Kimchi jiigae is the Queen of all Korean stews.
-It’s one of the most classic and common dishes in Korean cuisine.
-There are so many variations to this dish – you can make it with pork belly, spare ribs, mackerel, tofu, sliced beef, seafood, and more!
+Kimchi jiigae aka the Queen of all Korean stews is one of the most classic and common dishes in Korean cuisine.
+There are many variations to this dish – you can make it with pork belly, spare ribs, mackerel, tofu, sliced beef, seafood, and more!

 What is Kimchi Jjigae?